Innoactive/Creator/.Documentation/articles/miscellaneous/dependency-manager.md

 # Dependency Manager

-The Creator works as a distributed network of components, each component handles one specific functionality.
-Due to the nature of some components, they some times depend on some [Unity Packages](https://docs.unity3d.com/Manual/PackagesList.html) that are not enabled by default and without them, the component will not work.
-This is a problem, that is why we introduce a system that allows us to automatically retrieve all required dependencies from the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).
+The Creator works as a distributed network of components.
+Each component handles one specific functionality.
+Due to the nature of some components, they sometimes depend on some [Unity Packages](https://docs.unity3d.com/Manual/PackagesList.html) that are not enabled by default.
+Without them, the component will not work.
+This is a problem.
+That is why we introduced a system that allows us to automatically retrieve all required dependencies from the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).
 By using a `Dependency Manager` we ensure the `Creator` to be as standalone as possible.

 ## Overview